 If security materials (e.g. LWM2M Server URI, Security Mode, and Security Key), are changed in the LWM2M Client, the LWM2M Client MUST disconnect the existing communication session between the LWM2M Server and LWM2M Client and establish a new secure communication session between the LWM2M Server and LWM2M Client using the security mechanism and/or keys have been configured by Bootstrap Interface.

-LWM2M Object: LWM2M Bootstrap Server

-Description: This LWM2M object SHOULD be pre-configured and MUST NOT be accessed by LWM2M Server.

-Object Info: